Sortix nightly manual

 If the configure script fails, then autoconf configure scripts produce a config.log file which contain useful diagnostic information, such as which programs were compiled to check for a particular feature and what happened when they were compiled, linked, and executed.
 This information can be used to locate the relevant logic in the configure script.Non-verbose make

 The build may fail or warn for various reasons which needs to be patched, or the port may need extra support for the operating system.
 The sources become writable once the port is in development mode and can simply be edited to fix the problem.
-The patch files are regenerated whenever the port builds successfully.
-Non-trivial patches should contain a “// PATCH:” comment explaining why the patch had to be made and make it clear whether the patch fixes a problem in the upstream release or is specific to the operating system.
-Patches may be read by many people, including upstream developers, and the context helps them understand if they want the patch too.
-Ports should ideally continue to work on good operating systems after being patched.
-If the port uses an obsolete function, the port should be patched to unconditionally use the modern replacement instead.
-If the patch is specific to the operating system, the patch should be guarded with the operating system preprocessor macro.// PATCH: Use foo instead because bar doesn't work yet. #ifdef __sortix__ foo(); #else bar(); #endif
+The patch files are regenerated whenever the port builds successfully.// PATCH: Use foo instead because bar doesn't work yet. #ifdef __sortix__ foo(); #else bar(); #endif

 #if __has_include(<foo.h>) #include <foo.h> #endif